matomo-org/developer-documentation/docs/4.x/generated/Piwik/Columns/Dimension.md

     - `$formatter` ([`Formatter`](../../Piwik/Metrics/Formatter.md)) &mdash;

-- It does not return anything.
+- It returns a `mixed` value.

 <a name="configuresegments" id="configuresegments"></a>
 <a name="configureSegments" id="configureSegments"></a>
 ### `configureSegments()`

 Overwrite this method to configure segments.
 To do so just create an instance of a [Segment](/api-reference/Piwik/Plugin/Segment) class, configure it and call the addSegment() method.
 You can add one or more segments for this dimension.
 Example: